adaptive-democracy/hopeful-path/book/quadratic-range-voting.md

 - This voting method quite nicely combines the expressiveness and resistance to voter strategy of Range Voting with the balancing of preference intensity of Quadratic Voting.
 Range Voting is intentionally chosen because of its "consensus candidate" bias, with the intent on producing welfare-optimizing and democratically legitimate outcomes.
 - Separating negative votes both in nomination and scoring retains the high expressiveness of Quadratic Voting without incentivizing highly strategic votes in which a voter marks even neutral candidates as negative.
-- The weighted nomination process keeps elections from becoming noisy and crowded, and likely discourages some potential instability which could arise in persistent voting.
+- The weighted nomination process keeps elections from becoming noisy and crowded, and likely discourages some potential instability which could arise in adaptive voting.
 - Separating nomination and scoring likely nicely mirrors the real patterns of voter behavior.
 Issues almost always have a small number of activists and a much larger number of less passionate voters who merely wish to express which candidates they find acceptable.
 Only occasionally do voters have positive or negative outliers.

 ## Potential Objections

-- The method is quite complicated, partially due to the persistent schedule, but also merely by itself.
+- The method is quite complicated, partially due to the adaptive schedule, but also merely by itself.
 - Mixing a more "honest" method with Quadratic Voting might be unnecessary, since the entire statement of Quadratic Voting embraces a voter's strategic thinking to guide them towards decisions where their input is more likely to be pivotal, making the mechanism more market-like.
 However I feel for democratic legitimacy and consensus building reasons, a more expressive method would fare better with a real electorate.

 ## Open Questions